 Studies indicate that a well-structured tapering plan using diazepam can lead to a higher success rate in discontinuing benzodiazepines.
 The Ashton Method reports around a 90% success rate when using Valium for tapering.

-General Tapering Guidelines
+Benzo Taper Schedule: General Guidelines

 Initial Reduction: For high-dose chronic users, a reduction of 25-30% of the current dose is recommended initially.
 For those on lower doses, a 10-25% reduction can be appropriate.